-Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer or the designee, the Superintendent must either issue a decision regarding whether the complaint of harassment has been substantiated or request further investigation.
-A copy of the Superintendent's decision will be delivered to both the Complainant and the Respondent.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer/designee, the Superintendent either must issue a written decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.

 If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
-At the conclusion of the additional investigation, the Superintendent must issue a written decision as described above.
+At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.